katiyar13/Assignment/ReadMe.txt

-This is for assignment purpose.
+This is for assignment purpose only.

 Must complete the training on time.
+Also do practice.